Corne173/IoT_Energy_Logger/README.md

 Code for Node MCU ESP8266 12E is found in [Esp8266-lwmqtt](https://github.com/Corne173/IoT_Energy_Logger/tree/master/Esp8266-lwmqtt).

-Requires Arduino libraries: Search in Library manager <br>
+Firmware will not compile unless you have the following Arduino libraries installed: Search in Library manager <br>
 **"Google Cloud IoT Core JWT"** by Gus Class    <br>
-**"ESPSoftwareSerial"** by Dirk Kaar    <br>
+**"ESPSoftwareSerial"** by Dirk Kaar   (may be removed in future versions of this project) <br>
 **"MQTT"** by Joel Gaehwiler    <br>

 ### NODE MCU1.0 12E Pinout
-Because the pin numbers on the board ARE NOT THE SAME as the internal pin numbers.
+Because the pin numbers on the board ARE NOT THE SAME as the internal pin numbers, please take note of the pinout below

 ![Pinout](https://i0.wp.com/randomnerdtutorials.com/wp-content/uploads/2019/05/ESP8266-NodeMCU-kit-12-E-pinout-gpio-pin.png?quality=100&strip=all&ssl=1)